EBI Cluster Guide

 - You must also request your professor or theme leader to e-mail us at email@example.com approving your access, unless you are a fellow.

 - Creating or Moving over Programs: Programs you create or move to the cluster should be first tested by you outside the cluster for stability.
-Once you see your program is stable, it is safe to move them over for use in the SGE.
-Unstable programs that cause problems with the cluster can cause your account to be locked in rare situations.
-Programs should only be added by CNRG personnell and not compiled in your home directory.
+Once your program is stable, then it can be moved over to the cluster for use.
+Unstable programs that cause problems with the cluster can result in your account being locked.
+Programs should only be added by CNRG personnel and not compiled in your home directory.

 How To Log Into The Cluster